Filters

 • They combine traditional art with modern clothing elegantly

-Why Did Chikankari Embroidery Become So Popular in India?
+Why Did Chikankari embroidery become so popular in India?

 • Chikankari can be used to decorate all types of Indian clothes.
 It looks beautiful on saris, lehengas, kurtis, scarves and more.
 Because it goes well with many styles of clothing, the demand has grown.